Filipino World War II Veterans

 More information about the Filipino World War II Veterans Parole Program - including guidance on eligibility, the application process and where to file - is available in the revised Form I-131 instructions and the Federal Register notice.
 In the coming days, information will also be made available in Tagalog, Cebuano, and Ilocano - please check USCIS.gov/FWVP for updates.

 Applications under this policy will be accepted starting June 8.
-We strongly encourage eligible individuals interested in requesting parole under the FWVP Program do so.
+We strongly encourage eligible individuals interested in requesting parole under the FWVP Program do so within five years.